WestDRI/wgpages/content/julia/julia-08-julia-set.md

 parallel.
 Here are the steps:

 1. Some functions (packages) should be defined (loaded) on all processes.
-1. `data` array should be distributed.
+1. `data` array should be distributed:
 ```jl
 data = dzeros(Float32, height, width);   # distributed 2D array of 0's
 ```